Listen: Duncan Robinson chats with Christian Yoga practitioner Alyssa Mak.

 The Persistent Call of God

 Alyssa kept hearing the call of God to get back into Yoga.
-After a few failed attempts she came across Holy Yoga.
-It’s a Christian yoga program.
-The program involves exercise, breathing and meditation all things that have been adapted for a Christian perspective.
+After a few failed attempts she came across a Christian yoga program that the exercise, breathing and meditation elements of yoga, but adapted for a Christian perspective.

 It’s that adaptation that seems to be the key to Alyssa’s experience of yoga.